srct/go/README.md

 # Some words about contributing to Go.

+If this is your first time contributing to a web application written in a framework like Django, it is highly recommended that you complete at least part of the [Official Django Tutorial](https://docs.djangoproject.com/en/3.0/intro/tutorial01/).
+This tutorial will teach you how Django projects are organized and will allow you to have a much easier time figuring out what's going on in the Go codebase.
+If you have any questions about the Django tutorial or Python, feel free to ask in the #go channel in Slack.

 ## Testing

 You are _very strongly_ encouraged to write test cases where applicible for